 Who would have singled out green zones for special attention in Athens?
 Well, here they are… more than you would ever have expected.
 And greener, too.
 You’ll have been introduced to some of them on your atmosphere-filled walk at the start of your trip – Philopappou Hill opposite the Acropolis and, for an even better view of the city, Lycabettus Hill.

 For an early-morning run, there’s the pine tree-lined footpath behind the Panathenaic Stadium.
 And for a picnic, there’s the fabulous lawn and garden of the Stavros Niarchos Foundation Cultural Center (SNFCC), in Faliro.
-But when it comes to green spaces, the National Garden, right by Syntagma Square and the Hellenic Parliament, stands out.
+But when it comes to green spaces, the National Garden, right by Syntagma Square and the Hellenic Parliament, stand out.

 Sample the nightlife, neighbourhood by neighbourhood

 One side of Athens you will have heard about is the nightlife.
 Athenians love to be out and about, particularly in the warm evening and nights from April to November.
 Socialising takes place outdoors in bars and restaurants that often take on the character of their neighbourhoods.
 So here’s your chance to discover some new faces around town: Keramikos and Gazi (for clubbing and a younger crowd), Monastiraki and Thissio (rooftop bars and dining, ideal for couples), Koukaki (cozy bars for cocktails, sidewalk cafes, tavernas and awesome places for brunch), Kolonaki (with an irresistible nightlife scene, especially in the winter), Pangrati (an artsy aura and cool cafe scene), Petralona (mostly for food and live folk music at what are known as koutoukia and rebetadika).
 Or perhaps you’re looking for the privacy of a 5* hotel indoor bar or terrace overlooking the Acropolis.

 Let Athens put on a show for you